AleaChlodnik/R-Type/Docs/CumunicationProtocol.md

 | header: `DeadEntityResponse` | ---------------> |                           |
 | body: ``                 |                  |                           |

-**Transmission**: The server sends a `DeadEntityMessage` to the client, containing information about an entity (in `entityInfo_t` format) that is dead.
+**Transmission**: The server sends a `DeadEntityMessage` to the client, containing information about an entity (in `entityId` format) that is dead.
-**Response**: The client processes the message and responds back to the server with the `DeadEntityResponse` type of message to confirm reception.
+**Response**: The client processes the message and responds back to the server with the `DeadEntityResponse` type of message with an empty body to confirm reception.

 ---